ann1777/SeleniumPageFactoryFramework/README.md

 As this is a Java project, build and dependency management is handled by Maven, so there is a `pom.xml` file defining the versions of the dependencies:
 * Java v11
 * Selenium v4.4.0
+* TestNG v7.6.1
 * JUnit v4.13.2
 * Cucumber v7.6.0
-* WebDriverManager v4.4.3
+* WebDriverManager v5.1.0

 ## Project Structure
 The project uses a standard structure and naming convention, incorporating the URL of the website under test
 * `features`  - this folder contains the Cucumber `.feature` files, one per website locators.
 By separating out the tests for each locators into separate feature files we continue the Page Factory theme of locators independence and make it easier to extend the framework in the future.
-* `pages` - the Page Factory implementation of the individual website pages, one class file per locators.
-Each class is named after the corresponding locators e.g. `HomePage.java`, `CheckboxesPage.java` etc. There is also an abstract `BasePage.java` which the other pages implement.
+* `locators` - the Page Factory implementation of the individual website pages, one class file per locators.
+Each class is named after the corresponding locators e.g. `HomePageLocators.java`, `CreateAccountPageLocators.java` etc. There is also an abstract `BasePageLocators.java` which the other pages implement.
+* `objectRepository` - each page locators collected in String format one class files.
+Each class is named after the corresponding page_OR e.g. `HomePage_OR.java`, `CreateAccountPage_OR.java` etc. There is also an abstract `BasePage_OR.java` which the other pages implement.
 * `steps` - a collection of classes containing the implementation of the steps from the Cucumber feature files.
-As above, there is one steps class per locators and each is named after the locators under test, e.g. `FormAuthenticationPageSteps.java`.
+As above, there is one steps class per locators and each is named after the locators under test, e.g. `CreateAccountPageSteps.java`.
 There is an additional `CommonSteps.java` class containing several steps that are, as the name suggests, used by more than one feature file.
 This avoids the need to duplicate code across individual steps classes.
 * `drivers` - set up the driver, based on the selected browser, using the [WebDriverManager](https://github.com/bonigarcia/webdrivermanager) extension.
-* `TestRunner.java` - the main JUnit test runner class, decorated with the annotation required to run Cucumber tests.
+* `TestRunner.java` - the main testNGCucumberRunner test runner class, decorated with the annotation required to run Cucumber tests.
 The class itself is empty but the `CucumberOptions` annotation defines the location of the features and associated steps.

 ### Page Factory Classes
 As noted above, the `pages` folder contains the relevant Page Factory classes for each tested locators.
 Each locators class, including the abstract `BasePage` class, follows the same pattern: